Vectorial1024/ExpressBusServices/README.md

   - Express Bus Services (IPT2 Plug-In) https://github.com/Vectorial1024/ExpressBusServices_IPT2
   - Express Bus Services (TLM Plug-In) https://github.com/Vectorial1024/ExpressBusServices_TLM
 - Special thanks to Klyte45 from TLM for letting me implement their "Express Bus" mode code on this side
+- **I am quite satisfied with the current state of the mod; future updates will be less frequent!**

 Because this mod is very small and simple, I am open-sourcing this to everyone out there.